Content Marketing ROI and how to measure it

 - Establishing morale for future content marketing strategies

 Content marketing ROI is valuable information for key stakeholders.
 They may not understand the ins and outs of the marketing strategy, but they will understand how it generates revenue.

 There are many ways to increase the ROI of content marketing, but let’s take a look at how SEO can get the job done.

 If you are looking to increase website traffic, creating a marketing plan that is specific to this platform will drive more users to the web page and ultimately increase content marketing ROI.
-For example, blog posts with keywords will rank higher for SEO.
+For example, blog posts optimized well for searched keywords will rank higher for SEO.
 Targeting searchable keywords will bring in more traffic from a specific audience.
 SEO is your engine, and the content is the vehicle.
 Converting the traffic from your website into sales is a major key in expanding content marketing ROI.